 Nestled along the Sonoma County coast, the Stewarts Point Ranch property is blanketed with redwood and Douglas-fir forest, with a fringe of beautiful grasslands along its half-mile of coastline.
 Steelhead swim in the sparkling South Fork of the Gualala River, which runs the length of the eastern border.

 Thousands of Save the Redwoods members like you pitched in to protect the Big River-Mendocino Old-Growth Redwoods from logging and development, allowing the League to purchase the property by the March deadline!
 Learn more.

-This extraordinary tree is under Save the Redwoods’ protection in California’s Stanislaus National Forest because The Nature Conservancy conveyed it and the surrounding buffering land to us in 1987.
+This extraordinary tree was under Save the Redwoods’ protection in California’s Stanislaus National Forest until 2022, when this land was transferred to the Mother Lode Land Trust for long-term stewardship.
 Before then, rancher JW Martin Sr. protected the tree until donating it and the surrounding three acres in 1978 to The Nature Conservancy.
+The Nature Conservancy conveyed it and the surrounding buffering land to the League in 1987.

 In 2011, you helped us buy Noyo River Redwoods, a magical ancient forest you can see only by the historic Skunk Train.
 Recently you came to the rescue again.
 Your gifts helped to repair acollapsed railroad tunnel that shut down the train’s famous Redwood Route last April.
 Full train service—from Willits to Northspur and from Fort Bragg to Northspur—has been restored.